 The perfectionist.
 An underdog.
 The loud one.
 An unassuming threat.

-Thrown together in detention, they could very well be members of The Breakfast Club.
-In this instance, these are the four teams left standing in the settling dust from the first two weekends of the 2021 NCAA men's tournament
+Thrown together in detention, they very well could be members of The Breakfast Club.
+In this instance, these are the four teams left standing in the settling dust from the first two weekends of the 2021 NCAA men's tournament.

 The Gonzaga Bulldogs are the perfectionist of the group, looking to become the first team since the 1975-76 Indiana Hoosiers to win a national championship with a perfect record intact.
 The record is not simply a reflection of an easy schedule.
 This team is fluid and efficient on offense and in the tourney, has shown a propensity to get things done on defense as well.

 As the underdog of the group, the UCLA Bruins have been dancing since the First Four.
-Beginning with an overtime victory over Michigan State, the Bruins have kept on rolling and, in the process, became only the sixth double-digit seed to reach the Final Four.
+Beginning with an overtime victory over Michigan State, the Bruins have kept rolling and, in the process, became only the sixth double-digit seed to reach the Final Four.

 Rounding out the field of four, the Houston Cougars have quietly pieced together an outstanding season.
-An experienced core has led this group and it's a battle tested one, too.
+An experienced core leads this group and it's a battle tested one, too.
 A glance might indicate otherwise, with the Cougars reaching this point having only faced double-digit seeds.
 But don't let that fool you.
 Houston can grind it out and will rely on a tenacious defense to hopefully reach the pinnacle.

 One of the best things about these four teams is that three of them will have a chance to win their first men's basketball championship.
 The fourth, UCLA, has 11 previous titles under their belts with an eye on picking up number 12.